charroux/kubernetes/README.md

 # Service Mesh with Linkerd

-Open a session as root.
+You should be connected as root.

 The following installation procedure comes from the linkerd site: https://linkerd.io/2/getting-started/